-As the coronavirus spreads, government agencies and private charities are stepping in to help support renters during this unprecedented time.
+As the economic fallout from the coronavirus continues, government agencies and private charities have stepped in to help support renters.

 If you’re struggling to pay your rent during the coronavirus pandemic, take a look at this list of financial assistance efforts and eligibility requirements to help you find the relief you need.

 - What can I do if I can’t pay my rent?

 What can I do if I can’t pay my rent?

 If you’re experiencing financial hardship because of the coronavirus, start by communicating with your landlord as soon as possible.

 Write a letter or send an email explaining your situation.
 Your landlord may be eligible for mortgage relief from their lender, which might make them more willing to work with you.

 If your landlord can’t fully suspend your rent payments, they may consider a different payment plan.
 Keep in mind that each landlord might operate under different guidelines.
 At the end of the day, your landlord wants to get paid for their rental and may be more motivated than usual to work with you on a payment plan.

 If you’re not sure how you’re going to pay rent during the coronavirus pandemic, there may be local, state and federal rental assistance programs that can help.

 Rental assistance programs: Some local governments have set up funds to help residents pay rent after facing reduced hours or losing their job because of the coronavirus.